Yulia Landa, Psy.D.

 Shaynna Herrera, Ph.D.

-Dr. Shaynna Herrera is a licensed clinical psychologist and Instructor of Psychiatry at the Icahn School of Medicine at Mount Sinai.
+Dr. Shaynna Herrera is a licensed clinical psychologist and Assistant Professor of Psychiatry at the Icahn School of Medicine at Mount Sinai.
 Her research focuses on the evaluation and dissemination of psychoeducation for individuals at clinical high risk for psychosis.
 She developed one of the first manualized psychoeducation interventions for this population, the Brief Educational Guide for Individuals in Need (BEGIN).
 Through her Faculty Practice, Dr. Herrera also conducts clinical and diagnostic assessments and provides Cognitive Behavioral Therapy to individuals at clinical high risk for psychosis and with psychosis.
 Dr. Herrera received her Bachelor's degree in psychology from Boston University and her Ph.D. in Clinical Psychology from Yeshiva University.
 She completed her predoctoral psychology internship at the UCLA Semel Institute in the Adolescent Serious Mental Illness Track, and completed her postdoctoral fellowship in the Advanced Psychology Fellowship in Mental Health Research and Treatment at James J. Peters VA Medical Center.
 She has worked with Dr. Landa since 2013.

 Joseph S. DeLuca, Ph.D.